 Rent assistance and housing services are available countywide.
 A combination of grants from the United Way, the state of Ohio, and other sources are used by non-profits to assist with hosing costs.
 Depending on the need and qualifications of the family, there may be security or utility deposit assistance, rent help, and more.
 Some programs also focus on senior citizens and/or the disabled.
 Continue with rent help in Lake County.

 Lifeline, Inc. - This is a non-profit agency in Painesville, Lake County Ohio.
 They administer several assistance programs, with a focus on seniors.
 Programs administered include utility and electric bill assistance, free food, home delivered meals, and other support.

 Residents of the community can also meet with case workers and social workers.
 These professionals can refer individuals to other services, such as government aid.
 Hundreds of people are assisted every year.
 Click here for Lifeline of Lake County.

 The Ashtabula and Lake County Community Action Agency is a leading place to turn to for referrals, assistance, and information.
 The non-profit can help people apply for various financial assistance programs, job training opportunities, and offer other support.
 Some of the leading resources are below.

-HEAP applications can be processed.
+- HEAP applications can be processed.
 This is the main federally funded utility and heating bill assistance program that is administered by the Ohio Department of Development in partnership with local community action agencies.
 It will help pay for heating costs, including oil, propane, kerosene, coal, or wood.
 There are many other free energy conservation programs from weatherization.

 - The Ohio Benefit Bank Program can provide individuals information on public aid, such as food stamps, Medicaid, and more.
 The guidance and support may help them get access to the services they need.
 Or find cash assistance in Ohio.